oestrich/ex_venture/docs/setup.md

 #### PostgreSQL Authentication

 Set up a `config/dev.local.exs` file.
 This does not exist so you will need to make it.
 Place the following inside of it, change the username and password to match what you picked above.
+The username will be your local username, type `whoami` to see it.

 ```elixir
 use Mix.Config